OpenGeoVis/PVGeo/README.md

 ## More to come

 Stay tuned; this project is in its early stages of development, so only a handful of the plugins are tested and published here.
-Also be sure to check out the [Wiki page](https://github.com/banesullivan/ParaViewGeophysics/wiki) (*currently being developed and proofed*) for detailed documentation on the filters and general use of this repository.
+Also be sure to out the [Docs pages](http://paraviewgeophysics.readthedocs.io/) (*currently being developed and proofed*) for detailed documentation on the filters and general use of this repository.

 ## How To Use the Plugins in this Repository